myfta/web/main/docs/user/map/interact-with-map.md

 </Tabs>

+With new map [rendering engine](../personal/global-settings.md#map-rendering-engine) you can change [camera tilt](../plugins/development.md#camera-tilt) from 90 (no tilt) to 10 degrees.
+Approximately at map tilt less than 20-22 degrees (this parameter depends on zoom level), the imaginary horizon line becomes visible.
+Unlike the real one, the program horizon is always straight.

 Under horizon you can see so-called *haze* or *fog*.
 This area of the map is filled with grey color, only few map details can be observed.
 The use of fog is necessary, since the display of remote objects on the map requires significant computing resources and is not always justified due to map [distortions](../plugins/development.md#comparison-with-a-satellite-imagery) at small viewing angles.
 So the visible distance on OsmAnd map is currently limited to 35 tiles.